Jerick26/linux_env/git.md

 # delete a remote branch
 git push origin :the_remote_branch  # or  git push origin --delete the_remote_branch git fetch -p  # -p, --prune After fetching, remove any remote-tracking branches which no longer exist on the remote.
+# Supposing that you made a "git init" on your server and created the myapp.git, you should:
+git remote add origin ssh://example.com/var/git/myapp.git git push origin master
 ```